MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-ids|string[]|An array of account numbers.
+accountNumbers|string[]|An array of account numbers.
 The maximum number of accounts that you may specify is 1,000.
 If you specify more than 1,000 accounts, calling the `get()` method fails with a runtime error.

 ### Returns
 |Type|Description|